-It is precisely to tackle this problem that RinnoVision developed the RV-PRO 360, a professional sewer inspection camera allowing a single unspecialized operator to inspect up to 80 sewer lines per day.
+It is precisely to tackle this problem that RinnoVision developed a professional sewer inspection camera, allowing a single unspecialized operator to inspect up to 80 sewer lines per day.

-Moreover, the full sphere of 360° video data captured during the inspection can be shared with external analysts rather than being analyzed onsite by the camera operator.
+Moreover, the comprehensive video data captured during the inspection can be shared with external analysts rather than being analyzed onsite by the camera operator.
 You save time and money with a quicker inspection.

-Using the RV-PRO 360 sewer inspection camera, instead of operators in for direct visual inspection, you reduce the impact on traffic, as the inspection is quicker.
+Using a sewer inspection camera, instead of sending operators in for direct visual inspection, you reduce the impact on traffic, as the inspection is quicker.

-Moreover, RinnoVision now offers the remote coding of sewer inspection videos gathered using the RV-PRO 360 according to the NASSCO standards, allowing contractors to be paid faster by their clients and also giving them a greater scalability without having to train and maintain a dedicated internal resource for this task.
+Moreover, RinnoVision now offers the remote coding of sewer inspection videos according to the NASSCO standards, allowing contractors to be paid faster by their clients and also giving them greater scalability without having to train and maintain a dedicated internal resource for this task.